Life at 100: How the Longevity Economy is Remaking Our World

 Navigating this new world demands a profound strategic shift.
 For financial firms, the focus must move from simply accumulating assets to intelligently decumulating them.
 For employers, age must become a core pillar of diversity and inclusion, with investment in lifelong learning for all.
 And for policymakers, the task is to create regulatory frameworks that foster innovation while protecting consumers and to reform public systems for a new demographic reality.

 Ultimately, the longevity economy forces us to rethink the arc of a human life.
 The rigid three-stage life is being replaced by a more fluid, multi-stage journey of repeated education, career shifts, and personal growth.
-Building the flexible, resilient, and equitable systems to support these new, longer lives is the defining challenge—and opportunity—of our century.
+Building the flexible, resilient, and equitable systems to support these new, longer lives is the defining challenge, and opportunity, of our century.